reactome-fi/sc_regulatory_network/README.md

 - Example notebook demonstrating usage

 ### Installation:
 To utilize this codebase, you will need to install the scpy4reactome package.
 Follow the instructions provided at https://github.com/reactome-fi/fi_sc_analysis/tree/master/python for installation details.
+We used Python 3.7.

 ### Usage:
 1. Preprocess your scRNA-seq data to prepare it for network construction.